Service to Sell or License Your Product Ideas to Companies

 The Process to Sell or License Your Ideas

 I follow a proven process to sell or license your invention.
+I previously I worked for companies as a Senior Product Manager and know how they work from the inside.

 The Steps To Get You a Deal

 In addition, I'll get you ready to meet the expectations of company executives.
 You'll also receive my suggestions, recommendations, and next steps to take.
-Order Step 1

 - Step 2: Create a Product Proposal - Companies need to understand your invention from